“The Grinch of Evesham” (Nadine Dorries MP)

 I am married to Emma, and we have two children, Ellie and Abigail.

-I am a member of Evesham Town Council, representing the Bengeworth ward on behalf of the Conservatives.
-I am currently the Mayor of Evesham.
+For the past four years, I have been a member of Evesham Town Council, representing the Bengeworth ward on behalf of the Conservatives.
+In the local elections in May 2015 I will be standing again for the Bengeworth ward of the town council, and for Badsey in Wychavon District Council.

 The photo in the header of this website is the River Avon at Evesham, taken on a fine autumn morning in September 2010.